|

 "alright" he grunted passing without looking

-she turned, the groan and sorrow
+she turned, the groan and

 etched on her furrowed brow.